Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning

 \subsubsection{Perception and Map Creation}

-The objective of the perception and map creation module is to construct a global map based on sensor information from multiple robots.
-Robots often use depth cameras as distance sensors.
-Multiple robots transform their occupancy maps into a common world coordinate system based on their positions and orientation differences, creating a global occupancy map.
+The objective of perception and map creation module is to construct a global map based on sensor information from multiple robots.
+Robots usually use depth cameras as distance sensors.
+Multiple robots transform their observation maps into a common world coordinate system based on their positions and orientations, creating a global occupancy map.
 At each time step, the robot obtains depth image $I_i^{(t)}\in \mathbb{R}^{h\times w}$ and the global pose $L_i^{(t)}\in \mathbb{R}^3$ from the environment.
-After the coordinate conversion, each pixel in the depth image $I_i^{(t)}$ is converted into a point in the 3D point cloud.
-The resulting point cloud can be represented as $P_i^{(t)}=(x,y,z)$, the corresponding point in the world coordinate system with the robot as the origin.
-Multiple robots exchange information to output their own poses $L_i^{t}=(x,y,\theta)$ and occupancy grid maps $M_t^{(t)}$.
-Each robot transforms its respective grid map to the common world coordinate system based on its pose and merges it with the previous global grid map $M^{(t-1)}$ to obtain the global grid map $M^{(t)}$ at time $t$.
+The perception and map creation module aims to construct a top-down 2D map to describe environmental features.
+The occupancy grid map of robot \( i \) at time \( t \) is denoted as \( O_i^{(t)} \in \{0,1\}^{X_l \times Y_l \times 2} \), where \( X_l \) and \( Y_l \) represent the predefined map dimensions.
+In this study, only obstacles that hinder the robot’s movement are considered during mapping.
+At each time step $t$, multiple robots collaboratively update the global observation $O^{(t)}$ through exchanging pose estimates $L_i^{(t)}=(x,y,\theta)$ and local maps $O_i^{(t)}$, aligning these maps to the world coordinate system and integrating them with the prior global observation $O^{(t-1)}$.